raspberrypi/awb_nn/README.md

 If you have your own images, you can annotate and convert them to a dataset as described above.
 You can train a network entirely on your own images, or you can add them to our datasets.
 As the performance on your own images may be particularly important, you may wish to create a duplicates file listing them (and avoid using the `--clear-duplicates` flag when you start training).

 You can train from scratch, or incrementally from a previous model (using the `--input-model` parameter).

+#### Training Tips

+Training is stochastic procedure so it's often helpful to run `auto_train.py` multiple times - perhaps overnight - and then assess which of the models produced is the best.

+You may find that `auto_train.py` can sometimes get stuck when the model has been trained into an area of the model's parameter space where it can no longer improve the worst case model.
+This problem can be mitigated by entering the problem image - on which it seems stuck - into the initial duplicates file (and obviously avoid the `--clear-duplicates` flag).
+As you repeat this procedure, you may find more images that need entering into your initial duplicates file, or you may need to increase the weight of images that are already listed.

+The aim is to reach a point where you can run `auto_train.py` multiple times and, with reasonably reliability, it will generate good output models.

+At the end of training, it's always important to test the models thoroughly on the target device, particularly as we currently have insufficient images to create a really large dataset with an effective training/validation split.

 ### Testing the model